miniapps-ios/CollectionConcurrencyKit/README.md

 The async variants of CollectionConcurrencyKit’s APIs enable you to call `async`-marked functions within your various mapping and `forEach` iterations, while still maintaining a completely predictable, sequential execution order.

-For example, here’s how we could use `asyncMap` to download a series of HTML strings from a collection of URLs:
+For example, here’s how we could use `asyncThrowingMap` to download a series of HTML strings from a collection of URLs:

 ```swift
 let urls = [